davidjb/technicolor-tg799vac-hacks/README.md

    actually appeared to succeed and send comamnds to the newly-booted 17.2 firmware, but the SSH port wasn't open.

 1. Kill the tool in the console with `Control-C`.

 1. Flash `vant-f_CRF687-16.3.7567-660-RG.rbi` with the tool.
 This will take a little while as it authenticates, then flashes, waits for a reboot of the modem and then eventually proceeds to perform command injection on the modem.

+   If at this point the modem is not allowing SSH connections, then you may need to reflash the version of 17.2 now when on what should be a rooted version of 16.3.
+This is something I observed when the firmware first started out at 17.2 on one specific device, so I suspect the flashing of 17.2 when already on some version of 17.2 meant the flash didn't take or apply correctly.
+In any case, reflashing 17.2 at this point (and then reflashing 16.3 *again*...) solved this for me.
+Once you do get an SSH session available, you can continue on.

 1. When done, SSH to the modem as `root` and change the password **immediately**: